Bus passes for disabled adults

 • a report signed by a clinical audiologist which shows you are profoundly deaf

-• your PIP decision letter showing that you've scored 8 or more points in communicating verbally in the daily living activities component
+• your PIP decision letter showing that you've scored 8 or more points in communicating in the daily living activities component

 • evidence of registration with an appropriate association (e.g. Social Services)